-Career Guides: Being Rental Property Manager
+Home / Career Guide: Being Rental Property Manager in BC 2024

 Rental property managers oversee and manage rental properties on behalf of the owners.
 They carry out tasks such as collecting rent, finding tenants, handling maintenance, and repairs, managing disputes and even assisting the eviction process.
 The key responsibility of this role is to help owners ensure the real estate investment generates rental income while ensuring smooth day-to-day operations.
 A career as a rental property manager requires great diplomacy, excellent people skills, and the ability to organize tasks effectively.